Want the perfect workout program?Take Quiz

 You will see that many of our exercises are banded versions of well-known barbell and dumbbell exercises.

 You can do hundreds of exercises with resistance bands.
 Any dumbbell, barbell, cable pulley or even kettlebell exercise can be replicated with resistance bands.
 Overall, you are only limited by your creativity.

 With resistance bands, you can do total-body exercises or you can target specific muscle groups like quads, hamstrings, glutes, shoulders, chest, lats, biceps, triceps, and abs.
 So, just like free weights, resistance bands can target any muscle group.

-Here are 24 resistance band exercises that we love.
-There are a few exercises for full body movements and then a few for each muscle group.
+Here are 24 best resistance band exercises that we love.
+There are a few exercises for full body movements and then a few for each major muscle group.
 We have broken it down in the following categories:

 These exercises are great for building muscle, weight loss, and muscular strength and endurance.
 If your goal is to build muscle, you need to maximize time under tension and eat a high protein diet.
 If your goal is weight loss, then you need to keep rest time short so you burn a lot of calories and you should limit your carb intake.